ManosMorf97/Video-Club-WebApp/README.md

 # Video-Club-WebApp

-## Demo

-You can see the demo [here](https://drive.google.com/file/d/1brouFuvehniGwH3NErdiGjFw9Mhl4wCZ/view?usp=sharing)

 ## Explanation

 This is a task given from Athens University of Economics and Business by proffesor Georgios Stergiopoulos that I had implemented much better than before. &nbsp;